 DIVIDEND PAYMENT RISK.
 Dividend payment risk is the risk that an issuer of a security is unwilling or unable to pay income on a security.
 Stocks represent ownership interests in the issuers and are not obligations of the issuers.
 Common stockholders have a right to receive dividends only after the company has provided for payment of its creditors, bondholders and preferred stockholders.
 Common stocks do not assure dividend payments.
 Dividends are paid only when declared by an issuer's board of directors and the amount of any dividend may vary over time.
-The COVID-19 pandemic has resulted in a decline in economic activity and caused many companies to reduce the level of dividends declared and many companies may be unwilling or unable to declare dividends for the foreseeable future.
-It is also possible that current or future government aid programs could limit companies from paying dividends as a condition to receiving government aid or discourage companies from doing so.
+The COVID-19 pandemic may adversely impact a company's willingness or ability to pay dividends in the future or may reduce the level of dividends declared.

-S-NETWORK HEALTHCARE INNOVATION INDEX CORRELATION
+S-NETWORK HEALTHCARE INNOVATION INDEX CORRELATION RISK.

-RISK.
 The Healthcare Innovations Trust's selection starts with the securities from the S-Network Healthcare Innovation Index selected prior to the date of the trust's formation.
 The Healthcare Innovations Trust's portfolio may not include all securities in the S-Network Healthcare Innovation Index and could include securities that are not in the S-Network Healthcare Innovation Index.
 The securities in the Healthcare Innovations Trust's portfolio will not change if the S-Network Healthcare Innovation Index components, or their weightings within the S-Network Healthcare Innovation Index, change.
 The performance of the Healthcare Innovations Trust may not correspond with the S-Network Healthcare Innovation Index for this reason because the sponsor may have removed securities from the S-Network Healthcare Innovation Index for the trust's portfolio and because the trust incurs a sales charge and expenses.